coreBOS/coreBOSDocumentation/user/pages/05.configuration-tools/10.workflow/item.md

 ---

 Workflows are a very powerful part of the application.
-They permit us to automate our business logic to some extent making it possible to standardize process and have the application do some of the repetitive tasks our business requires.
+They permit us to automate our business logic to some extent making it possible to standardize processes and have the application do some of the repetitive tasks our business requires.

 ===